 Some interior cleaners still contain harsh chemicals, oils and sometimes alcohol.
 These should only be used a few times a year or if you're carrying out a restoration.

-Professional car detailers are masters at keeping vehicles looking like new.
-There are lots of tricks of the trade that they use to not only make their jobs easier but to make your car shine.
+Professional car detailers are masters at keeping vehicles looking like new and there are lots of 'tricks of the trade' when it comes to car interior cleaning.

 It's not that difficult to get the interior of your car looking like new again with the right tools, a good cleaner and some elbow grease.